-Over the years we have come into contact with organizations of highly motivated and successful individuals, yet as a team, they failed at achieving their potential as teams – and therefore as individuals.
-How and why does this occur?
+Over the years we have come into contact with organizations of highly motivated and successful individuals, yet as a team, they failed at achieving their potential as underperforming teams – and therefore as individuals.
+How and why do these reasons occur?

 Reason #1 Environments that emphasize individual performance through recognition and rewards systems generally get what they pay for – individual performance.
 While there is inherent benefit to such internal competition, a reminder that we’re on the same team can also prove useful at times.
 The benefits to working together as a team from the individual’s perspective as well as the organization’s perspective could at times use a little public relations work.
 Partnering top and seasoned performers with newer or struggling team members can not only improve immediate production results but have the residual benefit of promoting camaraderie which can produce a more enjoyable and fulfilling environment in which to spend 8 – 10 hours a day.

 Reason #2 Lack of trust, lack of confidence in team members.
 It impossible to work with people you don’t trust.
 More specifically, it’s impossible to have and achieve shared goals with individuals that you’re unsure of and unclear as to their motivation.
 Real teamwork requires people to have faith in one another.
 Confidence that each other has the other’s back.
 Real teamwork requires real trust.

 Reason #3 No benefit to performing as a team.
 Many leaders in the quest to shortcut success, focus their all their efforts on the results of individuals with the more visible natural talent while displaying sincerity (falsely) to working as a team.
 In business as in sports, focusing on individuals, will always result in performance as measured in individual terms, not in team results.
 Such an approach prevents any possibility of achieving synergy – a condition whereas the results produced are greater as a team than the sum of the performance of individuals.